 If you are the surviving spouse and the beneficiary on your deceased spouse's life insurance policy, you will typically receive the proceeds tax free.
 But if you are still caring for children, you may want to either purchase or increase your own life insurance coverage to make sure they will be protected in the event of your death.

 Even if your spouse carried your family's health insurance coverage, you can continue to maintain it for a period of time after becoming widowed.

 Through the Consolidated Omnibus Budget Reconciliation Act (COBRA), if you're going to lose health benefits because of the death of a spouse, you can continue coverage for up to 36 months—so long as you pay the premiums, which can be up to 102% of the cost of the plan.

 Because COBRA coverage is expensive in many cases and doesn't last indefinitely, you may want to check out other insurance options, whether through your own employer or by evaluating individual plans available through the Affordable Care Act (ACA).

-When you’re suddenly single, your credit can be among your most valuable assets—so protect it wisely.
-After divorce or the death of a spouse, you may want to request a copy of your credit report to take inventory of all the accounts that are open in your name and/or jointly with your former spouse.
-You can request a free copy of each of your three reports once a year at AnnualCreditReport.com.
+When you're suddenly single, your credit can be among your most valuable assets—so protect it wisely.
+After the death of a spouse, you may want to request a copy of your credit report to take inventory of all the accounts that are open in your name and/or jointly with your former spouse.
+You can request a free copy of each of your 3 reports once a year at AnnualCreditReport.com.

 Unfortunately, a surviving spouse is often responsible for paying the deceased spouse's credit card bills, whether these were joint or individual accounts.
 It's always worth calling the credit card company, however, to negotiate better payment terms if necessary.

-You can’t avoid the turmoil that comes with divorce or the death of a spouse, but recognizing how your personal finances might change could help you make thoughtful, rather than rushed, decisions and provide more solid financial ground as you transition to being single.
+You can't avoid the turmoil that comes with the death of a spouse, but recognizing how your personal finances might change could help you make thoughtful, rather than rushed, decisions and provide more solid financial ground as you transition to being single.